Marines: Germany

 The Sea Battalion (Seebataillon) is a land formation of the German Navy.
 It was formed in Eckernförde on 1 April 2014, succeeding the Naval Protection Force.

 Greece

 The Greek 32nd Marine Brigade "Moravas" and the Amphibious Raider Squadrons (known as MAK) of the 13th Special Operations Command are amphibious infantry and maritime operations units maintained by the Hellenic Army and supported by the Hellenic Navy.
+The brigade traces its origin to 1919 as the 32nd Infantry Regiment but was only in 1967 when it was reorganised and designated as a naval infantry unit under the banner of the 32nd Marines Regiment.

 Honduras

 The Honduran Navy established at least one 600-man marine infantry battalion (Batallón de Infantería de Marina or BIM) in 1982.

 India

 The Indian Army has amphibious units under the Jodhpur-based corps.
-The MARCOS are the special forces of Indian Navy similar to the US Navy Seals.
+The Marine Commando Force (MARCOS) is the special operation forces of Indian Navy.

 Indonesia

 In Indonesia, the main amphibious warfare force and naval infantry of the Indonesian National Armed Forces is the Indonesian Marine Corps of the Indonesian Navy.
 The Marine commandant reports to the Chief of Staff of the Indonesian Navy.